cstomp83/Shards-of-the-grid/README.md

 🔧 Core Features
 🌍 AI-Generated Worlds & Encounters
 Every game session takes place in a procedurally generated environment.
-Using AI algorithms, the game creates new biomes, terrain layouts, and combat scenarios—ensuring each player's journey is unique.
+Using AI the game creates a background image based on the world name, terrain layouts, and combat scenarios ensuring each player's journey is unique.

 ⚔️ Dynamic Enemy Combat
-Players face a range of AI-driven enemies with distinct attack patterns, difficulty scaling, and biome-specific behaviors.
+Players face a range of enemies with distinct attack patterns.
+Each enemy as its own unique AI description and biome-specific behaviors.
 Combat supports both solo and cooperative play, rewarding teamwork and strategy.

 🛒 Full In-Game Shop System
-A modular in-game store allows players to browse and purchase items such as gear, consumables, and upgrades.
+A modular in-game store allows players to browse and purchase different weapons.
 The store is updated dynamically based on player progression and inventory.

 💰 In-Game Currency & Purchases
-Players earn or purchase in-game currency to unlock items and enhancements.
-Currency is integrated across systems, supporting progression and customization.
+Players earn or purchase in-game currency.

 📈 Player Leveling & Progression
 The game features a full leveling system, enabling players to gain experience, improve stats, and unlock class-specific abilities.
 Persistent data ensures continuity across multiplayer sessions.